Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Methods

 \subsubsection{Psychological Processes}

-The LLM agents were instructed to explain their decisions, providing unstructured text responses that are useful for understanding their psychological processes.
-To analyze these responses, we used the Linguistic Inquiry and Word Count \autocite[LIWC;][]{TausczikPsychologicalMeaningWords2010}, a widely recognized text analysis instrument in psychology.
+The LLM agents were instructed to explain their decisions, providing unstructured text responses that are useful for understanding their psychological processes.\footnote{ For the model's stated reasoning, this output should be interpreted with caution.
+Current LLMs are optimized to produce plausible and convincing text, which may lead to post-hoc rationalizations that do not faithfully reflect the model's actual computational process \autocite{TurpinLanguageModelsDont2023}.} To analyze these responses, we used the Linguistic Inquiry and Word Count \autocite[LIWC;][]{TausczikPsychologicalMeaningWords2010}, a widely recognized text analysis instrument in psychology.
 LIWC helps to infer individuals' psychological states based on language use by categorizing words into various psychological dimensions, such as cognitive, emotional, and social processes.
 It allowed us to explore the psychological states underlying the agents' decisions in dictator games.

 We specifically focused on LIWC categories relevant to compassion and empathy, which are fundamental in shaping prosocial behaviors \autocite{YadenCharacterizingEmpathyCompassion2024}.
 The compassion-related categories include Positive Emotion (e.g., love, good, happy), Social Processes (e.g., you, your, love, they), Religion (e.g., God, hell, pray), Affiliation (e.g., our, friends, family), Certainty (e.g., all, never, always), Family (e.g., baby, dad, mom), Drives (e.g., up, get, good), and Affect (e.g., love, happy, great).
 The empathy-related categories include First-Person Singular (e.g., I, my, me), Focus on the Present (e.g., is, be, are), Personal Pronouns (e.g., I, you, me), Sadness (e.g., miss, lost, sorry), Discrepancy (e.g., should, would, could), Verbs (e.g., is, have, was), Adverbs (e.g., so, just, about), Cognitive Processes (e.g., cause, know, ought), Pronouns (e.g., I, them, her), and Affective Processes (e.g., happy, cried, abandon).